marcojakob/code.makery.ch/collections/library/greenfoot-kara-en-chapter1.md

 Consider the **class of** `Kara`. `Kara` is the class for the general concept of a ladybug - so to speak, it is like a blue-print from which we can create individual ladybugs.
 The produced ladybugs are called **objects** (or instances).

-In Greenfoot, we create new objects as follows: *Right click* on the class of Kara and chooste the menu item *new Kara()*.
+In Greenfoot, we create new objects as follows: *Right click* on the class of Kara and choose the menu item *new Kara()*.
 Then move the object anywhere in the world and click where you wish to place it.

 ![Screenshot 02](/assets/library/greenfoot-kara/chapter1/screenshot02.png)